BibhaCoder/The-Humble-Investor/README.md

 3) Filled with enormous wealth and
 4) Filled with enormous wisdom

+Cultivating growth mindset is very important for living a successful and meaningful life.
+Growth mindset has its roots in neuroscience and concept called brain placiticity which means neurons connections between our brains changes with learning.
+Individuals with growth mindset believe their talents can be developed through hard work, good strategies, and input from others.
+No one is born good or bad every human being has potential to use growth mindset and achieve excellence in their life.
+Please note that neuroscience has already confirmed that  nurture is more important than nature.
+Individuals with growth mindset believes that they can achieve anything if they set mind on it.
 For a successful human life we should focus on nurturing and cultivating growth mindset and all 24 human character strengths to be a better human for our family and our society in every aspect:

 24 character strengths to cultivate for being a better human  being for our family, friends and society are: